philpearl/sparsevector/readme.md

 ## What can you do with it?

 I've focused on what I need for similarity calculations, so the vectors do cosine and dot-product.
-I've also included adding and subtracting vectors and constant values.
+I've also included adding and subtracting vectors and constant values, and multiplying by constant values.
 You can discover the mean of the present values, and also iterate and perform operations on the elements present in the vectors.

-There's no function to multiply by a constant, which seems a foolish omission.

 ## License